By Gilly Carr

 However, just over a month later, Le Feuvre was once again before the Court of the Field Command 515.
 On 19 February 1942 he was sentenced to two years’ imprisonment for ‘inflicting dangerous bodily injuries’ by assault.
 We know little more about this case, other than that he was deported to France on 24 March 1942.
 Because the German forces tried Le Feuvre, we can perhaps assume that he had not assaulted another Jersey man, but perhaps a forced labourer or even a German soldier or member of the Organisation Todt who had tried to steal from his farm.
 This, however, is purely hypothesis.

 Just before he was deported, he wrote his will while in Jersey Prison, witnessed by the prison Governor and a warder.
 On 25 March 1942, aged 77, Robert Le Feuvre arrived at Caen Prison.
 He stayed in the prison until 15 July 1942, at which point he was transferred to Haut Clos Prison in Troyes.
 He next appears in the prison records for Clairvaux Prison on 1 September 1942.

 Fortunately for Le Feuvre, on 31 May 1943 another decree stated that his sentence was once again deferred until the end of hostilities from 18 June 1943 because of his advanced age.

 Robert Le Feuvre returned safely to Jersey.
-However, we do not know what impact his prison experience had upon his health, nor how much longer he lived.
+However, we do not know what impact his prison experience had upon his health; he died on 7 March 1952, aged 87.